chuazy94/zy_blog_2/_posts/2021-06-19-euros-prediction-md3.md

   </tbody>
 </table>

+Croatia are favourites in this game with a 45.61% probability of winning.
+Scotland have an advantage playing at home at Hampden Park.

 Scotland dominated the game against England and will feel hard done to have not come away with more, whilst Croatia disappointed against the Czechs.
 Tierney's return to the Scottish side proved important as he made plenty of offensive and defensive runs, whilst Gilmour was outstanding throughout the game.
 Croatia may have the better midfield, but Scotttish tenacity and heart may see them overwhelm the Croats, especially if they're buoyed on by a raucous Hampden Park.
-We are tipping a shock and narrow Scottish victory. **Scotland 1-2 Croatia**
+We are tipping the Scots to finally break their duct and emerge with a shock and narrow victory. **Scotland 2-1 Croatia**

-### Group E: Sweden vs Poland
+### Group E: Sweden vs Poland (Neutral)
 <em>Weighted xG (<span style="color:blue">1.40</span> - 1.32) /
 <em>Weighted xGA (<span style="color:red">1.55</span> - 1.59)